lMarec/Lua-calculator/README.md

 ### **Windows**
 1. Download Lua binaries from [LuaBinaries](http://luabinaries.sourceforge.net/)
 2. Extract the files to a directory (e.g., `C:\Program Files\Lua`)
-3. Add the Lua directory to your system PATH
+3. Add the Lua directory to your system PATH by going to "Edit environment variables for your account" in windows search and adding the directory you extracted your files to
 ### **macOS**
 Using Homebrew:
 ```bash